Save Money On Your Taxes!

 Limits of Section 179

 *All information provided from Section179.org All examples provided are for illustrative purposes only.
 Actual numbers will vary based on credit & individual financial situations.
-Geneva Capital LLC recommends each customer review their own unique situation with their tax advisor.
+It is recommended that each customer review their own unique situation with their tax advisor.
 All transactions are subject to equipment & credit approval.